Shared vs Managed WordPress Hosting

 Their commitment extends beyond just performance; security is paramount.
 Every hosting package has unlimited free SSL certificates, DDoS protection, auto-updates and an in-house developed WAF, especially with their Premium and Business hosting solutions.

-And when it comes to building websites, Hostinger offers a drag-and-drop page builder with a fantastic AI tool and 150 predesigned templates.
-But feel free to learn how to build a WordPress website through our step-by-step tutorial.
+When it comes to building websites, Hostinger offers a drag-and-drop page builder with a fantastic AI tool and 150 predesigned templates.
+However, feel free to learn how to build a WordPress website through our step-by-step tutorial.

 Hostinger ensures its users maintain full control over their hosting with features like SSH, WP-CLI, PHP version control, Git integration, and more.